Have you said of these things before?

-- I’ve changed bookkeepers five times in the last three years
+- I’ve changed bookkeepers five times in the last few years.

-- I just can’t seem to get what I need
+- I just can’t seem to get the financial information I need quickly enough.

 Business owners tell me, “It’s always the same.
 Every time I hire a new bookkeeper, all they want to do is organize my files and ask me questions about how I want a bill “coded.”
 I don’t even know what that means!”